Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 3. Enter the parameters for the Eco status Discord Channel. _"DiscordChannel"_ should be the Discord channel you want the status message to be posted in.
 For example, "eco-status". _"DiscordGuild"_ is the name of the Discord Server, for example "Eco" for the official Eco Discord.
 Both _DiscordChannel_ and _DiscordGuild_ accept names or IDs.
 Once entered, hit "OK".
 **Optional**: Configure the usage flags according to your preferences.

-**Note**: The Eco status message is continiously being rewritten by DiscordLink.
+**Note**: Only one message will be posted and that message will then be kept up to date by DiscordLink through frequent automatic edits.

 ![Opening Collection Window](images/configuration/ecostatus/3.png)